Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 - Adobe Firefly AI (generative fill, text-to-image, vector recoloring)

-- Adobe Express (simpler tool, included in subscription)
+- Adobe Express (simpler tool, included)

 - 100GB cloud storage